- The median first-year earnings of TWU bachelor's degree graduates are the second highest among Texas public universities. (College Measures, 2013)

 - Ramiro Salazar is director of the San Antonio Public Library.

-- TWU gymnast Kayla Jones was selected to represent the Lone Star Conference on the NCAA Division II Student-Athlete Advisory Committee.
+- TWU gymnast Kayla Jones represents the Lone Star Conference on the NCAA Division II Student-Athlete Advisory Committee.
 (Term ends January 2016)

 - 1901 — The Girls Industrial College was founded by an act of the 27th Texas Legislature.